Lakshanya08/DL-LSTM/README.md

 To develop an LSTM-based model for recognizing the named entities in the text.

 ## Problem Statement and Dataset
+Develop a deep learning model using LSTM to perform Named Entity Recognition (NER) on text data.
+Preprocess the dataset by tokenizing text and encoding words and labels.
+Train and evaluate the model to accurately identify entities such as names, locations, and organizations.

 <img width="407" height="556" alt="Screenshot 2026-03-10 111604" src="https://github.com/user-attachments/assets/d62adf19-8446-4249-8154-1b5359470c7e" />
 <img width="463" height="558" alt="Screenshot 2026-03-10 111620" src="https://github.com/user-attachments/assets/87069a66-dd41-4432-b492-ab7c8a95244d" />